The Problem JWT Was Created to Solve

-When you log into a website, the server needs a way to remember who you are on subsequent requests.
-HTTP is stateless โ each request is independent with no memory of previous ones.
+When you log into a website, the server needs to remember who you are for subsequent requests.
+HTTP is stateless by design, so each request starts fresh with no memory of previous ones.

-The old approach was server-side sessions.
-The server stores your session in memory or a database, gives you a session ID in a cookie, and looks it up on every request.
-This works, but it means session data must be shared across all servers in a cluster, and it does not work well for APIs called by mobile apps or third-party services.
+The traditional approach uses server-side sessions.
+The server stores your session in memory or a database, sends you a session ID in a cookie and looks it up on every request.
+This works but requires shared session storage across all servers in a cluster and does not work well for APIs accessed by mobile apps or third-party services.

-JWT โ JSON Web Token โ takes a different approach.
-Instead of storing session data on the server, the server encodes all the relevant information into a token and sends it to the client.
-The client sends this token with every subsequent request.
-The server verifies it cryptographically and extracts the data without hitting a database.
+JWT takes a different approach.
+Instead of storing session data on the server, the server encodes all relevant information into a signed token and sends it to the client.
+The client sends this token with every request.
+The server verifies the cryptographic signature and extracts the data without any database lookup.

 What a JWT Actually Contains

-The header contains the token type (JWT) and the signing algorithm used (typically HS256 or RS256).
+The header contains the token type (JWT) and the signing algorithm (typically HS256 or RS256).

-The payload contains claims โ statements about the user and metadata.
-Standard claims include sub (subject โ the user ID), exp (expiration timestamp), iat (issued at timestamp), and iss (issuer โ who created the token).
-You can also add custom claims like roles, permissions, or any user data your app needs.
+The payload contains claims, which are statements about the user and the token itself.
+Standard claims include 'sub' (subject, usually the user ID), 'exp' (expiration Unix timestamp), 'iat' (issued-at timestamp) and 'iss' (issuer).
+You can add custom claims like roles, permissions or any data your application needs.

 {